 A supercomputing framework for solving PDEs by hybrid parallelism.

-- Unstructured mesh consisting of mixed elements in two- and three-dimensional space.
+- Unstructured mesh consisting of mixed elements.

-- Use of advanced Message-Passing Interface (MPI) libraries.
+- Interface to Message-Passing Interface (MPI) libraries.

 - Automatic distributed-memory parallelization by domain decomposition.

-The C codes in SOLVCON are intentionally made to be generic shared libraries rather than Python extension modules.
+The C codes in SOLVCON are intentionally made to be standard shared libraries rather than Python extension modules.
 SOLVCON uses ctypes to load and call these binary codes.
 In this way, the binary codes can be flexibly built and optimized for performance.
 Hence, installing SOLVCON requires building these libraries.
 SOLVCON uses SCons as the binary builder.

 Get into the source tree and run SCons to build the binary codes: